eric-burel/data-fetching-patterns-in-react/Server-Side-Patterns.md

 ![Static Generated Content - Ads](images/ads.png)

 The component then renders HTML for each advertisement, including the ad's title and content.
 Since the ads are fetched during the build process, the rendered page with all its advertisements is served as static HTML to the user.

 This means there's no need for the client's browser to run JavaScript to fetch the ads after the page loads, leading to faster page rendering and an improved user experience.

+> **This derives from rendering on the server, not exactly from rendering statically (the where, not the when)**

 If we visualize the timeline, you can clearly see that the effort to render the full version of the page is pre-made.
 Thus, there's no need to fetch data dynamically through side effects.

+> **Same comment this is a benefit of server rendering not really static rendering**

 ![Static Site Generation](images/timeline-1-8-static-site-generation-trans.png)